Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - all done
 - all sorted for you
 - Your appointment has been successfuly scheduled.
+- scheduled
+- your appointment is scheduled
+- finished
+- appointment scheduled
+- all booked for you
+- appointment booked
+- you are scheduled to see dr alexis on sat

 ## intent:doctor_inform_nothing_found
 - Sorry, but I couldn't find anything